The Theremin – The Musical Instrument you Play Without Touching

 How Do You Play the Theremin?

 Where’s the fretboard?!
-The first thing you’ll notice in a theremin is the complete absence of anything slightly resembling either a keyboard or a fretboard.
-There are no keys nor frets, but just two metal antennas, that make this instrument more similar to a radio or a modem rather than a musical instrument.
+The first thing you’ll notice in a theremin is the absence of anything slightly resembling a keyboard or a fretboard.
+There are no keys nor frets, just two metal antennas, which make this instrument more similar to a radio or a modem than a musical instrument.

-You’ll just need to get close to the antennas, however, to hear the magic happen.
+However, you’ll need to get close to the antennas to hear the magic happen.

-The concept behind the instrument is fascinating: you play the theremin with your body and, in particular, with your hands and arms.
+The concept behind the instrument is fascinating: you play the theremin with your body, particularly your hands and arms.

-Your fingers, wrists, palms become the frets and the keys you need to emit a specific pitch.
+Your fingers, wrists, and palms become the frets and keys to emit a specific pitch.

-However, the sound emission happens without any physical contact between the player and the instrument.
+However, the sound emission happens without physical contact between the player and the instrument.

 Is a Theremin Hard to Play?

-This instrument is extremely tough to learn and master but you’ll have to start somewhere.
+This instrument is extremely tough to learn and master, but you must start somewhere.
 It might take years of practice to be ready to perform for an audience.

-As with any instrument, it’s difficult to play at the start, but you can become very skilled at playing it.
+As with any instrument, it isn’t easy to play at the start, but you can become skilled at playing it.
 Even slight changes in your hand position can make quite a difference to the pitch or loudness, but you soon start to get the feel of playing it.

 Does a Theremin Need an Amp?